Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 After setting `install_dir` and `install_rpath` correctly, all but one of SciPy's CI jobs were passing.
 The sole failing job involved building a wheel on Windows.
-A wheel can be thought of as a precompiled binary for a Python package.
-The underlying issue was that Windows does not have support for something like `RPATH`, following a less configurable set of rules for determining the search path for shared libraries [].
+A wheel can be thought of as a precompiled binary for a Python package.[^12] The underlying issue was that Windows does not have support for something like `RPATH`, following a less configurable set of rules for determining the search path for shared libraries.[^13]

 It took us a day of work to get to this point.
 Since things were not as straightforward as expected; I took it from here.

-At the time I didn't really have any experience developing for Windows and didn't even have a Windows machine available at home to use [].
+At the time I didn't really have any experience developing for Windows and didn't even have a Windows machine available at home to use.
 I looked up how to run Windows in a VM and got to work.

-I found a solution using delvewheel, a tool for bundling shared libraries into wheels on Windows [].
-It worked on my machine but wasn't viable for production [].
-Fortunately, Ralf had seen this problem before and had a ready made solution: manually loading the shared library from within `scipy/special/__init__.py` so it would be available when needed:
+I found a solution using delvewheel, a tool for bundling shared libraries into wheels on Windows.[^14] It worked on my machine but wasn't viable for production.[^15] Fortunately, Ralf had seen this problem before and had a ready made solution: manually loading the shared library from within `scipy/special/__init__.py` so it would be available when needed:

 ```python